Social Listening & Sales Teams

 Besides information about employees and leadership changes, it’s also important for sales to know when a company has new product changes or a pivot in company direction.

-As sales prospects and monitors companies they may want to work with, it’s important to know if they are launching new product or a new business division.
+As sales monitors companies they may want to work with, it’s important to know if they are launching new product or a new business division.

 This again keeps sales teams with the latest knowledge and shows they understand what the company is doing.